Writers-Instagram/intern-interview-task-kyma/regular/task/technical-writing-task-stekol.md

 ## Create a ClusterRoleBinding
-ClusterRoleBinding grants a user or a group of users the permissions defined in a role, and it grants that access to all the namespaces in a cluster.
+ClusterRoleBinding grants a user or a group of users the permissions defined in a role.
 It holds a list of subjects (users, groups etc.), and a reference to the role being granted.
+A ClusterRoleBinding grants permissions to all the namespaces of a cluster.

-If you want to bind a ClusterRole to all the namespaces in your cluster, you use a ClusterRoleBinding.
+To bind a ClusterRole to all the namespaces in your cluster, you create a ClusterRoleBinding.

-### To create a ClusterRoleBinding
+### To create a new ClusterRoleBinding

 1. Enter your credentials and log into the Kyma cluster.
 2. Select a namespace.